debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-as-routing-profiles/configure-lorawan-as-routing-profile-for-hsm.md

         openssl rsautl –decrypt -inkey rsa.private -in encrypted_astk.bin -out astk.txt
         ```

-        -\> The generated astk.txt file contains your AS transport key
+        -\&gt; The generated astk.txt file contains your AS transport key
         in hexadecimal format.

 10. Click **Close**.

-    -\> Now the AS routing profile has been activated for HSM, you can
+    -\&gt; Now the AS routing profile has been activated for HSM, you can
     associate it with an OTAA device that uses **Local Joint server with
     HSM protection**: